 Abstract

 The aim of this case report is to present an incidental finding of a firm tracheal septum in a 61-year-old woman.
-A tracheal septum as a congenital defect has not been previously reported in humans.
+A tracheal septum as a congenital defect has not been previously reported in adults.

 The patient was admitted to the hospital with mild dyspnea and preliminary diagnosis of a tracheal subglottic stenosis.
 During microlaryngoscopy, just below the subglottic stenosis, a firm, vertical symphysis (septum), forming a double-lumen trachea was found.
-There was no record of any previous difficulties with intubation - during nefrectomy, laparoscopy or hysteroscopy.
-CT scan performed after the microlaryngoscopy revealed an airway branch arising from the trachea at the level of thyroid gland and joining its lumen below.
+There was no record of any previous difficulties with intubation.
+A CR scan performed after the microlaryngoscopy revealed an airway branch arising from the trachea at the level of thyroid gland and joining its lumen below.

 Radiologic and endoscopic findings in the presented case do not resemble the conditions described in the literature, as the discovered septum does not have a pseudomembranous nature (that could arise as a result of trauma or infection) nor does it form a tracheal bronchus.
 Therefore, the finding is thought to be a congenital defect with minor influence on the patient's clinical condition.